Noleli/trop-analysis/treeviz/bugs.md

 - clean up stress-only doublings (like pashta-pashta pashta-pashta)
 - add row-multiplied probabilities (global rather than conditional)
-- width adjusting can be weird. and needs to take into account the horizontal scrollbar for some reason
-- individual psukim: add metadata to popovers
-- individual psukim: tweak css
+- width adjusting can be weird. and needs to take into account the horizontal scrollbar for some reason x individual psukim: add metadata to popovers x individual psukim: tweak css
 - individual psukim: loading animation before api works
 - 10 commandments
 x click affordance, something on hover x hebrew axis labels
 - y axis label
-- replace jq with http://zeptojs.com/ for speed? (test it, anyway)
-- can't get psukim for sof pasuk (and maybe others) for shmot 20 x center tooltip over bar and increase left margin
+- can't get psukim for sof pasuk (and maybe others) for shmot 20
+- write up intro text in a tab of the modal x center tooltip over bar and increase left margin
 - search from beginning of pasuk: what should happen if you've clicked a node whose ancestry doesn't exist in the other state?
+- aggregate by parsha
+- colorcode conjunctive/disjunctive

 - what's going on at merkha-tipkha-merkha-tipkha? (gone sometimes…)
 - what's going on in telishaketana-tipkha?